Solving Your Dog’s Separation Anxiety

 - They are constantly by your side and rarely leave you.

 - Inability to be crate trained safely (your dog will hurt themselves when left in a crate).

 - Cries or barks while you are gone and does nothing else.

-- Inability to engage themselves in an activity without you.
+- Inability to engage themselves in an activity without you such as self-play.

 - Excessive scratching and pawing at the door you last left from.

 - Runs frantically, urinates, and/or has destructive behaviors while you are away.
 (Soiling the house and destruction are also typical puppy behaviors.
 Make sure you use our free checklist to help your puppy move past these behaviors. )